-It doesn't get much simpler or affordable than this USB mic from Fifine.
-The microphone can tilt up to a 90-degree angle, while the stand offers plenty of lateral adjustment as well.
+This mic can tilt up to a 90-degree angle, while the stand offers plenty of lateral adjustment as well.
 It's also better than its price point suggests at picking up good audio quality in close quarters through its omnidirectional pickup pattern.
 And Fifine confirmed that its mic is designed to plug and play with Chromebook.

 Chromebooks like the Lenovo Flex 5 Chromebook are great machines that are sometimes limited in their feature set, so they're only made better with some accessories.
 Unlike Windows and Mac, Chromebooks are limited in how well they can integrate USB mics.
 Plug-and-play is great, but you will need third-party software to record any content, which you may find on the Play Store.
-With many of us now working from home, the need for good audio equipment is more important than ever, especially with video conferencing becoming one of hte key ways we communicate.
+With many of us now working from home, the need for good audio equipment is more important than ever, especially with video conferencing becoming one of the key ways we communicate.

-If you want a mic that'll work with your Chromebook and will work in most situations, the Blue Microphones Yeti is the most versatile of the bunch because it can capture excellent quality, and offers four different pickup patterns that make it easier to use it with multiple people at the same time.
+If you want a mic that'll work with your Chromebook and will work in most situations, the Blue Microphones Yeti is the most versatile of the bunch.
+It can capture excellent quality and offers four different pickup patterns that make it easier to use it with multiple people at the same time.